 - Bachelor of Science in Geography (Honours).
 University of Liverpool

 My substantive area of expertise lies in interdisciplinary and applied environmental research, with special emphasis on the drivers, and impacts, of demographic, social, and environmental change as they affect rural and remote communities.
 It is research firmly couched in the ideals of community engagement and participation.
 My goal is to move knowledge into the arenas of practice and policy, where it can be of specific value in supporting partner communities.

 My work takes place predominantly in Mexico, Latin America, and Canada (although I’m interested in the above themes no matter where they might unfold).
 I work in regions where a strong interdependency exists between biological and cultural diversity.

 I’m particularly interested to learn about community responses to globalized change (the entanglement of global environmental change, economic and cultural globalization, colonial histories, neoliberal policies).
 This includes community efforts to adapt and innovate customary systems of governance and resource use.

-- Ethnobiology Design and Food System Innovation in Bolivia and Canada (SSHRC Insight Grant, Co-Applicant)
+- Ethnobiology Design and Food System Innovation in Bolivia and Canada (SSHRC Insight Grant, Co-Investigator) (2015-2020)